cubei/OculusCamViewer/README.md

+just placeholder atm

+release will follow

 # **Virtual pan-tilt-roll ROS-node** #

-This program was used for a telepresencerobot with a stereoscopic mechanical pan-tilt-roll camera system to reduce latency in movement.
+This program was used for a telepresence robot with a stereoscopic mechanical pan-tilt-roll camera system to reduce latency in movement.

 For the HMD and the head-tracking-system a Oculus Rift Dev Kit 1 was used.